petermcd/monzo-api/docs/source/monzo_setup.rst

 Creating A Client
 -------------------------------------

-Not that we are fully logged in we can create the API client.
+Now that we are fully logged in we can create the API client.
 To start with click the client link in the top right hand side.
 You should now see a list of existing clients, albeit it an empty list.